Fiat 500X review

 Image 2 of 16

-Pop Star trim adds 17-inch alloy wheels, automatic climate control, rear parking assistance, drive mood selector, and a five-inch touchscreen infotainment system with Bluetooth.
+Further perusal of the 500X spec sheet shows Pop Star trim adds 17-inch alloy wheels, automatic climate control, rear parking assistance, drive mood selector, and a five-inch touchscreen infotainment system with Bluetooth.
 Lounge trim goes to 18-inch alloys, privacy windows, Xenon headlamps and standard sat-nav.

 The Off-Road Look comes in two trim levels: Cross and Cross Plus.
 The Cross version is well-equipped with 17-inch alloys, off-road bumpers and a satin chrome finish on exterior brightwork, tinted windows, electric windows, roof rails, automatic climate control, drive mood selector, driving seat height adjustment, cruise control, cornering fog lamps, Start & Stop, plus a five-inch touchscreen.
 Cross Plus adds Bi-Xenon headlamps, sat-nav, keyless entry and 18-inch alloys.